Chris Chester (American football): Professional career

-At the 2006 NFL Combine he ran the fastest time for an offensive lineman at 4.83 seconds.
+Pre-draft

 Baltimore Ravens

-Chester was selected by the Baltimore Ravens in the second round (56th overall) in the 2006 NFL Draft.
+Chester was selected by the Baltimore Ravens in the second round (56th overall) in the 2006 NFL draft.
 In his rookie season, he played in 11 games making four starts.
 He helped to protect the quarterback and only 17 sacks were allowed, the 2nd fewest in the league.
 He made his NFL debut at the Denver Broncos on October 9, 2006.

 In 2008, Chester was converted from the offensive line to tight end and switched from No. 65 to No. 48.
 His first NFL action at the new position came against the Pittsburgh Steelers on September 29.
 He later switched back to the offensive line and No. 65 in October.

 Washington Redskins

 In July 2011, Chester signed a five-year contract with the Washington Redskins.
 He was the only member of the Redskins' offensive line to start and play in all 16 games of the 2011 season at the same position.
 On May 27, 2015, Chester was released.
 During his four-year stint with the Redskins, Chester started all 64 games.